buildkite/on-demand/agent-composer/transform/README.md

 # buildkite-on-demand-transform

-This project contains source code and supporting files for a CloudFormation Macro that you can deploy with the SAM CLI or from the Serverless Application Repository.
+This project contains source code and supporting files for a CloudFormation Macro that you can deploy from the Serverless Application Repository or with the SAM CLI.
 It includes the following files and folders:

 - src - Code for the macro's Lambda function.
 - src/tests - Unit tests for the macro code.